Cluster X-varieties at infinity: Introduction

-We define a natural completion of the enhanced Teichm\"uller space of $\widehat S$, acted by the modular group of $\widehat S$.
-If $\widehat S$ has no holes it is the special completion ${\cal C}_S$.
-Its strata are parametrised by {\it simple ${\cal X}$-laminations} on $\widehat S$.
+We define a natural completion ${\cal C}_{\Bbb S}$ of the enhanced Teichm\"uller space of ${\Bbb S}$, acted by the modular group of ${\Bbb S}$.
+In the special case when ${\Bbb S}$ reduces to a closed surface $S$ without holes, we recover the special completion ${\cal C}_S$ discussed above.
+For a decorated surface ${\Bbb S}$, the strata of the special completion ${\cal C}_{\Bbb S}$ are parametrised by {\it simple ${\cal X}$-laminations} on ${\Bbb S}$.
 However these strata are not necessarily of even codimension -- they might be of codimension one, for example.
 Since we were not able to find a reference, we elaborate this below.

-A simple ${\cal X}$-lamination on $\widehat S$ is a collection of pairwise non-intersecting loops and non-boundary, i.e. non-homotopic to a boundary segment, paths connecting unmarked boundary points, modulo isotopies.
+A boundary interval is a segment of the boundary connecting two neighboring marked points.
+A simple ${\cal X}$-lamination on ${\Bbb S}$ is a collection of pairwise non-intersecting loops and non-boundary, i.e. non-homotopic to a boundary interval, paths connecting unmarked boundary points, modulo isotopies.
 The boundary component corresponding to a single simple loop is a real codimension two stratum obtained by pinching the loop.
 The boundary component corresponding to a single non-boundary path $E$ connecting boundary points is a real codimension one stratum.
-It is identified with the enhanced Teichm\"uller space ${\cal T}_{\widehat S_E}$ of the surface $\widehat S_E$ obtained by cutting the original surface along $E$, see Fig \ref{clc0}.
-The marked points on $\widehat S_E$ are the ones inherited from $\widehat S$ plus the midpoints of the two components of the cutted segment $E$.
-There is a canonical fibration $\pi_E: {\cal T}_{\widehat S} \lra {\cal T}_{\widehat S_E} $ over the boundary component with one-dimensional fibers.
+It is identified with the enhanced Teichm\"uller space ${\cal T}_{{\Bbb S}_E}$ of the surface ${\Bbb S}_E$ obtained by cutting the original surface along $E$, see Fig \ref{clc0}.
+The marked points on ${\Bbb S}_E$ are the ones inherited from ${\Bbb S}$ plus the midpoints of the two components of the cutted segment $E$.
+There is a canonical fibration $\pi_E: {\cal T}_{{\Bbb S}} \lra {\cal T}_{{\Bbb S}_E} $ over the boundary component with one-dimensional fibers.
 More details can be found in Section 2.3.